March 25-28, 2018

 Registration Link: http://events.anr.msu.edu/4hcapex/

 Registration process: Participation is available on a first-come, first-served basis.
-Space is limited to 120 total participants (which includes MSU Extension event staff and youth steering committee members).
+Space is limited to 150 total participants (which includes MSU Extension event staff and youth steering committee members).
 Each participant will need to register online.
+Note that communications for this event are made via e-mail, so please provide and email during registration that is checked on a regular basis.
 All registration payments must be made in full by Feb.
-12, 2016.
-If full payment is not received by this time, your registration will be cancelled and your spot offered to a registrant on the waitlist.
-Contact your county MSU Extension office for more details.
+20, 2018.
+If full payment is not received by this time, your registration will be cancelled and your spot offered to a registrant on the wait-list.

 Pre-conference activities: Participants complete a pre-conference activity to learn about citizenship at the local level.
 Examples include attending a local government meeting, interviewing the director or staff member of a non-profit organization or researching a local issue.
 All selected participants should write a letter to their representative and senator indicating their interest in meeting them at the conference.
 Visit Pre-conference activities for more activity ideas.